-If you have ever felt unsteady, nauseated, or dizzy, then you may have vertigo.
+Feeling unsteady, nauseated, or dizzy, are some of the signs of vertigo.
 Vertigo is the false sensation of movement and it can affect more than 40 percent of people over the age of 40.
 This condition can stem from problems a person might have in their inner ear, in their brain, or in their spinal cord.
 There are a lot of things a person can do about this condition, but the best way to deal with vertigo, much like diabetes, is to take medicine for it.

-While many of you have probably experienced some kind of dizziness at one point or another, the dizziness someone with vertigo experiences can interfere and can be all consuming in their day-to-day life.
-Here are three things you need to know about this balance disorder that can make you feel like the room is spinning even when you are standing still.
+While many of you have probably experienced some kind of dizziness at one point or another, the dizziness someone with vertigo experiences can interfere with and can be all consuming in their day-to-day life.
+Here are things you need to know about this balance disorder that will make your head spin.

-In essence, vertigo is a sense of motion even when there is no motion.
+First and foremost, vertigo is much more than just your everyday dizziness.
+Vertigo is a sense of motion even when you’re steady and in place.
 According to experts in the field, when a person has vertigo, they might feel that the room is spinning around them or swaying like a boat that is about to capsize.

 Your sense of balance depends on the signals that your sensory nerves, inner ear, and eyes all report back to your brain.
 If the signals that were sent by your inner ear do not match up with what your sensory nerves and eyes are reporting, your brain has to sort through the confusion.
 This is what then leads to vertigo.